alibad/Blog/README.md

 # Blog
-Source code for blog posts on http://open-gl.com (now http://alibad.wordpress.com)
+Source code for blog posts on http://open-gl.com